feihong/office-setup/iphone-7.md

 ## Settings

-- Turn on Do Not Disturb > Scheduled, use 10 pm to 7 am
+- Do Not Disturb
+  - Scheduled from 10 pm to 7 am
+  - While driving
+  - Auto reply while driving to All Contacts
 - Display & Brightness > Zoom > Zoomed
+- Add Simplified Chinese to Languages

 ## Sources